- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Banking in Turkey

-Of the local banks in Turkey, Garanti Bank is known for making a more pointed attempt at employing staff who can communicate in English and is often chosen by employers hiring foreigners for its efforts (though not necessarily successful) to cater to expatriates.
-Alternatively, İşbank owns several European branches and may be more convenient for expats relocating from the European Union (EU).
+Of the local banks in Turkey, Garanti Bank is known for making a more pointed attempt at employing staff who can communicate in English and is often picked by employers hiring foreigners for its efforts (though not necessarily successful) to cater to expatriates.
+Alternatively, İşbank owns several European branches and may be more convenient for expats relocating from the EU.
 Akbank is another local option that offers a full range of services for expats.

 Foreign banks in Turkey include Deutsche Bank, HSBC and Citibank.
-Internet banking services are provided by nearly all banks.
-Local banks offer web pages in English as well as Turkish.
+Nearly all banks provide Internet banking services, and local banks offer web pages in English as well as Turkish.

 Most banks operate between 9am and 5pm.
-Turkish banks remain open during lunch hours.
-However, this tends to be the busiest time of the day and queues can be long.
+Some Turkish banks remain open during lunch hours, but this tends to be the busiest time of the day, and queues can be long.

 Opening a bank account

 Opening a Turkish bank account is relatively easy for expats.
-Generally, a copy of one’s passport, a tax number, residence permit and proof of address are required.
+Generally, a copy of one's passport, a tax number, a residence permit and proof of address are required.
+To obtain a Turkish tax individual number (TIN), expats need to go to the local tax office with their passport.
+Expats are encouraged to check the documentation requirements with their specific bank, as processes and requirements may differ from bank to bank.

 ATMs and credit cards